 3. It’s All About Ad Targeting

 Now that you have a representation of your ideal customer, you can use this information to target similar customers via your PPC campaign.
 The information you have gathered will now help your PPC campaigns be more specific with audience targeting.
 No longer are you targeting just any customer.
 You know exactly who you want to attract and you can now tweak the ad content and audience targeting settings, as well as the landing page copy to appeal to these specific customers.
+Implementing these changes can also help your organic search engine rankings.

 4. Demonstrate How Your Products and Services Solve Your Persona's Problems.